widefly/wsl-dev-notes/doc/windows/putty.md

 - Accessing Linux is mostly performed via a text-based program called `SSH Client` (Secure Shell) , `terminal` or `console`.
 - In Windows, to directly access WSL/Linux, simply run `wsl` or `cmd` then `wsl`.
-  However, it is not a general way to access Linux but is limited to Windows and lacks of GUI and many useful features.
+  However, it is not a general way to access Linux but is limited to Windows.
+It also lacks of GUI and many useful features.
-- In Linux, `SSH` is the de-facto standard because of its strong security, remote access, and many features like tunneling and remote commands.
+- In Linux, `SSH Client` is the de-facto standard because of its strong security, remote access, and many features like tunneling and remote commands.
-- In fact, most developers use 3rd party SSH clients like `PuTTY`, which is one of the most used SSH client on Windows.
+- In fact, most developers use 3rd party SSH GUI clients.
+For example, `PuTTY` is one of the most used SSH client for Windows.

 ## Installation